ashnair26/ESC-APE/PLANNING.md

    - AI proposes changes in natural language first
    - Human approves specific file changes
    - AI generates code in new or approved files only
-   - Automated tests validate changes don't break functionality
+   - Automated tests validate changes don’t break functionality

 2. **Incremental Approach**
    - Generate one component/function at a time